haskell-game/tiny-games-hs/hackage/ski/README.md

 Best played in a white background terminal.

 Uses emojis, may not look right or run well with all fonts/terminal apps.
-Mac users: it is unplayably slow in Terminal or older versions of iTerm - use latest iTerm (>= 3.4.16), or eg VS Code's terminal, instead.
+Mac users: it is unplayably slow in Terminal or iTerm 3.4 - use iTerm 3.5 beta or newer, or eg VS Code's terminal, instead.

 ## About